Form 210: The Spanish Non-Resident Tax Return Every UK Property Owner Must File

 - Tax due: €990 x 24% = €237.60 per year

 For most holiday home owners, the annual bill falls somewhere between €150 and €600, depending on the property’s cadastral value and location.
-It is not a crippling amount.
 The problem is not the tax itself; it is the penalties that build up when owners do not know it exists.

 Scenario B: You Do Rent It Out (Actual Rental Income)